- Vieux Lyon

 Day 2 Chalon-sur-Saône

 Enjoy an included walking tour of the historic town of Chalon-sur-Saône, an important trading post in Roman and medieval times.
-It has an attractive medieval quarter of half-timbered houses surrounding the church of St Vincent.
-Your ship departs.
+The half-timbered houses of the medieval quarter encircle the church of St Vincent.
+You may like to visit Dijon on an optional excursion.

 Day 3 Mâcon